RedditRecs

 Reddit Icon

-EvangelineTheodora • about 1 month ago
+EvangelineTheodora • 2 months ago

 I have an Ecovacs Deebot, and it does a decent job.
 It has the self-empty, but doesn't work on cat hair unfortunately.
 However, the vacuum picks up a lot of cat hair.